kazzle101/PiStorms/README.md

 $ sudo usermod -a -G pi <username>
 $ sudo PiStorms/setup/setlockfiles.sh
 ```
-The permissions on the lock files get reset everytime the pi is restarted
+The permissions on the lock files get reset every time the pi is restarted

+I have tested with (working through the demo programs):
+.
+NXT Motor - Degrees, RunSeconds, ShowPos (angle), Motor Sync and PID test
+.
+NXT Touch sensor
+.
+NXT Light sensor
+.
+NXT Colour sensor

+NXT Sound and NXT Ultrasonic don't appear to be supported.
+I don't have any EV3 parts, so cannot test those

+I have also tested those in programs/30-DataVisulization that do not use an external sensor.

 ---